luca-trnka/tinder-clone/backend.md

   }
   ```
 - if the email is already taken it should respond with `422` status code
+- in the case of missing data it should respond with `400` status code
 - otherwise, if all data are valid, create a new user and respond with
 `201` status code
 - Example JSON response: